 That’s Ross Simmonds, CEO of the multi-million dollar agency Foundation Marketing.

 We spent years trying to get high-paying clients for our content marketing agency.

 We tried cold email, paid ads, and LinkedIn outreach … none of it worked.

 Until one day, we tried a different approach.
 Instead of sending vague mass emails, we started treating every prospect differently.
 And as a result, our cold emails were now more personalized and enticing.

 Here’s how we shifted to a cold email strategy that got us responses from 9 figure CEOs.

 Note: Struggling to get replies or book meetings with CEOs that fit in your ICP?
 We’ll help you get 6 SQLs or book 6 meetings with CEOs that are ready to buy for only $999/month.
-Book a meeting now.
+Book a 15-minute consultation now.

 5 Steps We Use to Email CEOs of $10M+ Companies And Get Replies